- ICH GCP

-Effectiveness Study of Physical Therapy as an Adjunct to a Lumbar Therapeutic Selective Nerve Root Block
+Effectiveness Study of Physical Therapy As an Adjunct to a Lumbar Therapeutic Selective Nerve Root Block

-July 7, 2009 updated by: University of Utah
+December 9, 2024 updated by: Anne Thackeray, University of Utah

-Effectiveness of Physical Therapy as an Adjunct to a Selective Nerve Root Block in the Treatment of Lumbar Radicular Pain From Disk Herniation
+Effectiveness of Physical Therapy As an Adjunct to a Selective Nerve Root Block in the Treatment of Lumbar Radicular Pain from Disk Herniation

 The purpose of this study is to determine if participation in physical therapy in conjunction with a selective nerve root block in the lumbar spine is more effective than just receiving the injection alone for patients with low back and leg pain from a disk herniation (sciatica).